-As at 31 August 2011, grants approved to be released by the Fund when the grantees comply with the conditions and not provided for in the financial statements amounted to approximately HK\$1,274 million (2010: HK\$1,263 million).
+As at 31 August 2012, grants approved but not yet due for payment (see note 2(e)) amounted to HK\$791 million (2011: HK\$1,274 million).

 5. Financial risk management

 (a) Investment policy

 The Fund places fixed deposits with banks for investment under section 5(1) of the Permanent Secretary for Education Incorporation Ordinance.
 It is the Fund's policy that all investments in financial instruments should be principal-protected.